 If you have these things in hand, you can probably get approved for an FHA loan being self-employed.
 You only need to have a 580-credit score to be approved for a 3.5% down payment as well.
 The FHA program does come with pricey mortgage insurance, but this is a fair price to pay for getting a loan with a low rate and only 3.5% down.

-The bottom line for self-employed borrowers is it is very possible to get a approved for a mortgage loan in 2018!
-A bank statement loan is the best idea for people with a lot of tax write offs and/or seasonal income, while the FHA option is a great deal if you have self-employed income that is high enough on your tax returns.
+The bottom line for self-employed borrowers is it is very possible to get a approved for a mortgage loan in 2026!
+A bank statement home loan is the best idea for people with a lot of tax write offs and/or seasonal income, while the FHA option is a great deal if you have self-employed income that is high enough on your tax returns.